lightern/react/README.md

 For more info: https://github.com/gitname/react-gh-pages

-## With a script
+Please use the script file attached

-Use the script file attached
+Process: